PacktPublishing/100-JavaScript-Algorithm-Challenges/absoluteValuesSumMinization/README.md

 is the smallest possible (here abs denotes the absolute value).
 If there are several possible answers, output the smallest one.

+**Simplify**

+You want the middle number, divide the sorted array in half and then take the index of the middle value.
+If the value is even, then take the item to the left.

 **Example**

 For a = [2, 4, 7], the output should be